eeyoredave/EQHG1/README.md

 <p>It is set up in a modular fashion that building only one of the two motors, it can be used as a simple sky tracker.
 Using two will allow it to be used as a GoTo mount with dual axis tracking, etc..
 Each module are identical.
 All 3D printed parts were printed on my Bambu P1S using Bambu Labs PETG-CF. I am sure other printer and filament combinations can be used, but you may need to test fit the parts as required. </p>

+<p>As built, each module weights 1.537 g, so a total weight of just over 3.0 kg.</p>

 <h1>BoM</h1>
 <p>The below is for 1 motor, you will need 2 for a full GoTo/2 axis tracking mount).
 You can substitute different parts or motos gear ratios to suite your needs, but I will not be able to provide additional STL files, etc., to match.</p>
 <h2>Hardware</h2>